swannodette/baduk/_posts/2016-07-23-kuroki-goishi.markdown

 The goban shipped with a paulownia cover as well as a simple cloth covering.
 The moment the paulownia cover came off my apartment filled with the sweet scent of kaya.
-The board itself is far more golden than the KGT shop pictures let on, and as expected the lines of board are raised and I assume they were made with the same samurai sword technique as shown in the various KGT youtube videos.
+The board itself is far more golden than the KGT shop pictures let on, and as expected the lines of the board are raised and I assume they were made with the same samurai sword technique as shown in the various KGT youtube videos.